Red X iconGreen tick iconYellow tick icon

 Learning Outcomes

-The student gives coherent written and verbal explanation of the application of rehabilitation for people with a range of neurological health conditions.
+1. KNOWLEDGE - The student provides coherent written and verbal explanations of the application of rehabilitation for people with a range of neurological health conditions.
 The student also clearly explains the associated impairments, activity limitations, and participation restrictions, and how contextual factors (environmental, personal) influence rehabilitation for the person living with a range of neurological health conditions.
-The student is also able to understand and consider ways of addressing disparities in rehabilitation access and outcomes for a range of neurological health conditions within New Zealand.
+Additionally, the student is capable of understanding and considering ways to address disparities in rehabilitation access and outcomes for a variety of neurological health conditions within New Zealand.

-The student communicates information and critical thinking effectively, both orally and in writing, to other students and teaching staff.
+3. COMMUNICATION - The student effectively communicates information and critical thinking, both orally and in writing, to other students and teaching staff.

-The student’s participation in independent learning activities demonstrates ongoing commitment to research-informed rehabilitation best practice for neurological health conditions through acquisition and utilisation of knowledge from a range of sources.
+5. LIFELONG LEARNING - The student's involvement in independent learning activities demonstrates an ongoing commitment to research-informed rehabilitation best practices for neurological health conditions through the acquisition and utilisation of knowledge from a range of sources.

 Timetable